kwonghung-YIP/istio-testbed/service-entry/shifting-mysql-traffic-dns/README.md

-## This example illustrates how to shift tcp connections to a newer version of MySQL database that is running outside of the mesh with Workload Entry and Destination Rule for simulating the scenario of upgrading database, and following is the setup:
+### This example illustrates how to shift tcp connections to a newer version of MySQL database that is running outside of the mesh with Workload Entry and Destination Rule for simulating the scenario of upgrading database

+The following is this example setup:

 * a MySQL client POD running within the mesh keeps making connections to an external MySQL database which version is 5,
 * a MySQL 5 database running on a docker host **docker-mysql-v5.hung.org.hk**, which is the existing version using by the client,
 * a MySQL 8 database running on a docker host **docker-mysql-v8.hung.org.hk**, which is the new version to be upgraded,
 * a Service Entry and 2 Workload Entries to capture the outbound traffic to 2 MySQL databases,
 * a Virtual Service and Destination Rule to control 80% and 20% traffic to MySQL 5 and MySQL 8 DB,

-* the routing takes place in the sidecar and without any changes in the MySQL client
+the routing takes place in the sidecar and without any changes in the MySQL client

-### 0. Install istio with a customized IstioOperator, and enable Kiali, Grafana, Prometheus and Jaeger for POC
+### 0. First, we install istio with a customized IstioOperator, also enable Kiali, Grafana, Prometheus and Jaeger for demo

 ```bash
 istioctl install -f istio-profile-demo2.yaml